Key City Fire Conference Lecture Descriptions

 Instructor: Jess Rodzinka (Charlottesville Fire Department- Virginia)

-Class Description: In a firehouse there is formal leadership: Fire Chief; Battalion Chief; Captain; Lieutenant.
-However, there is the informal leadership in the firehouse, the Seniorman.
-This class we will discuss how to be the Senior man.
-Wether you have 2 years or 20, this class will talk about being the informal leader in the firehouse, at the kitchen table or even out for an evening with the Brothers and Sisters.
+Class Description: In a firehouse there is formal leadership: Fire Chief; Battalion Chief; Captain & Lieutenant.
+However, there is the informal leadership in the firehouse, the Senior man.
+In this class we will discuss how to be the Senior man.
+Whether you have 2 years or 20, this class will talk about being the informal leader in the firehouse, at the kitchen table or even out for an evening with the Brothers and Sisters.

 “The Command Mindset”

-Instructor: Dan Shaw (Fairax County Fire Dept.- Virginia)
+Instructor: Dan Shaw (Fairfax County Fire Dept.- Virginia)

 Class Description: Listed consistently in after action, close call, and line of duty death reports is the lack of clear command and control.
 What is not offered is the root causes of why sound and consistent command and control was not executed.
 Nor is training or clear and tangible examples an incident commander can use to understand where their command and control faltered or how they can improve.
 This class provides the “why” and the “how” behind becoming a better incident commander.
 Delivered from a 30+year veteran Chief officer that has served as a Company officer, Battalion Chief, Deputy Chief, and Chief of Operations in a large metro department that responds to over 130,000 incidents a year.
 Learning the fundamental building blocks that build and support a strong incident commander is paramount to operational success on the fireground.
 This class will cover leadership, impact of stress on your performance, 3 keys to strong and successful incident command, and how to terminate an incident correctly and provide feedback to foster future success.